 Moving to a new location is a great time to take inventory of your tool collection, including power tools and garden tools.
 As you sort through all your workshop and garage items, separate them into five piles to get organized:

-- Large tools you want to take
+- Large tools you want to keep

 - Large tools to give away or toss

-- Small items you want to move
+- Small tools you want to take

 - Grass clippings

-- Lubricant and oil spills
+- Lubricant & oil spills

 - Cobwebs and spider eggs

-Take blades out of circular saws, table saws, and other motorized saws.
-Mounted blades can become warped or damaged during the move.
-Use rubber guards around saw teeth, so they don’t puncture moving boxes.
-Pack saw blades upright when possible, and allow plenty of cushioning between the blades.
+Take blades out of circular saws, table saws and other motorized saws.
+Otherwise, mounted blades can become warped or damaged during the move.
+Follow these tips to keep your tools safe:

 - Use boxes reinforced with plywood